Dynamical Landscape and Multistability of a Climate Model: Results

 \subsubsection{The Two Competing Climate States}

-The setup A of the model is such that the slab ocean is able to transport energy poleward thanks to the presence of a horizontal diffusion.
-The representation of the large scale oceanic energy transport is, euphemistically, oversimplified compared to what really occurs in Earth, as our model cannot represent the process of deep water formation and the large scale circulation of the ocean \cite{Dijkstra2005,Kuhlbrodt2007,Cessi2019}.
+In setup A the representation of the large scale oceanic energy transport is, euphemistically, oversimplified compared to what really occurs in Earth, as our model cannot represent the process of deep water formation and the large scale circulation of the ocean \cite{Dijkstra2005,Kuhlbrodt2007,Cessi2019}.
 Nonetheless, the presence of horizontal heat diffusion performed by the ocean has the great merit of introducing an additional mechanism -- on top of atmospheric transport fuelled by baroclinic instability -- that contributes to reducing the large scale temperature difference between low and high latitudes \cite{Peixoto1992,Trenberth2009,Lucarini2011,Knietzsch2015}.
 We find, as expected, two competing asymptotic states corresponding to the W and SB climates, in agreement with a plethora of previous investigations, as discussed in the introduction.

-In Fig.~\ref{fig:climatology_setupA} we present the zonally averaged annual mean of a 40-year long time-series of several observables, computed when steady state conditions are realized.
+In Fig.~\ref{fig:climatology_setupA} we present the zonally averaged annual mean of a 40-year long time-series of several observables, computed when steady state conditions are realized in absence of stochastic forcing ($\sigma=0$).
 We compare here zonally averaged fields of the W climate (red lines) and of the SB (blue lines); additional information on globally averaged quantities are presented in Table~\ref{tab:characteristics}.

 Fig.~\ref{fig:climatology_setupA}(a) shows the climatology of the zonal mean surface temperature.
-In agreement with previous studies performed on PLASIM \cite{Lucarini2010,Lucarini2013,Boschi2013}, the SB state features global glaciation and extremely low temperatures at all latitudes, while the W state is similar to the present-day climate; see also the map of sea-ice cover in Fig.~\ref{fig:maps_setupB}, where the limit of sea-ice approximately coincides with the isoline of $0^\circ$ C in the surface temperature shown in Fig.~\ref{fig:climatology_setupA}(a).
+In agreement with previous studies performed on PLASIM \cite{Lucarini2010,Lucarini2013,Boschi2013}, the SB state features global glaciation and extremely low temperatures at all latitudes, while the W state is similar to the present-day climate; see also the map of sea-ice cover in Fig.~\ref{fig:maps_setupA}, where the limit of sea-ice approximately coincides with the isoline of $0^\circ$ C in the surface temperature shown in Fig.~\ref{fig:climatology_setupA}(a).

 Figure~\ref{fig:climatology_setupA}(b) shows the annual mean budget of the precipitation minus evaporation rate (P-E) as well as the annual zonally averaged precipitation.
 The SB climate is almost entirely dry, as a result of the fact that the very low temperature of the atmosphere permits the presence of nothing but an extremely small amount of water vapour, because of the constraint posed by the Clausius-Clapeyron relation \cite{Peixoto1992}.
 The W climate has the familiar maximum of precipitation in the equatorial belt and secondary peaks in the mid-latitudes, resulting from convective precipitation and synoptic disturbances, respectively.
 The P-E field describes the scenario of net water vapour transport from the tropics into the equatorial belt and into the mid-latitudes \cite{Peixoto1992}.